CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/integration_guidelines.md

 This new flow can also be used as a fallback for CPOs which download all Tokens and have a local authorization for an unknown Token.

-Description of this new flow in chapter 3.7.3 PULL Tokens by uid: Retrieve a unique Token.
+Description of this new flow in chapter [PULL Tokens by uid: Retrieve a unique Token](cpo_tokens#pull-tokens-by-uid).